Daikin Park: Professional wrestling

-Minute Maid Park hosted the 2020 Royal Rumble on January 26, one of the promotion's four annual flagship professional wrestling events.
+Minute Maid Park hosted the 2020 WWE Royal Rumble on January 26, one of WWE's four annual flagship professional wrestling events.
 This was the first time it has hosted a WWE pay-per-view event.
+The venue is scheduled to host 2026 WWE Survivor Series: WarGames on November 28, another one of the promotion's four annual flagship professional wrestling events.

 Concerts

 Paul McCartney, RBD, Jay-Z, Beyoncé, Taylor Swift, Eagles, Madonna, Bad Bunny, Lady Gaga and Red Hot Chili Peppers have all performed at Daikin Park.